theparadoxer02/YourNet/README.md

 Initially, the project is aimed to have very minimal features of a social platform - "**Find, post and connect**".

+Users will have capability to control access and visiblity of their content.

 The long run features to implement will be decided unanimously by the community, once YourNet has considerable amount of users.
+Some of the possible ideas are:

+- Direct and Group chats having end to end encryption
+- Reward system for user generating valuable content based on appreciation by the community.
+- Ability to share your data for different academic or proprietary purposes and get compensated accordingly.

 ## Phases

-- Feasiblity analysis
+[ ] Feasiblity analysis
-- Preparation of intial design architecture for minmal working platform
+[ ] Preparation of intial design architecture for minmal working platform [ ] Prototyping of different features and segments
-- Rolling out prototypes
+[ ] Concrete design for the basic platform
+[ ] Inviting users to test out the basic platform
-- Discussion and design of Advanced features, which include
+[ ] Discussion and design of Advanced features, which include
+    + Chats
+    + Reward System for content
-    + Renumeration for the data
+    + Renumeration for sharing data
-    + Features selected by the community members
+    + Other potential features agreed upon by the community

 ## Contributing